ProfessionallyEvil/client-side-attacks-lab/README.md

 # Awesome Client-Side Attacks
 This is the the lab environment for teaching multi-host web-based attacks

-**STATUS** - Work in progress
+**STATUS** - Completeish

-If you're here to grab the lab VM for Circle City Con 2018, the bad news is that it's not quite ready yet.
-I always try to get the labs out ~1 week before the class.
-This one is running behind schedule.
+If you're here to grab the lab VM for Circle City Con 2018, the technical elements of this are currently as they will be for class.
+It has some rough spots, but it will do for our particular needs.
+A few of the handouts have yet to be written, but they'll be available on USB drives at the class, as well a copy of the OVA for the VM.

-*However*, the technical elements are far enough along that you can test your system to make sure there won't be any issues running the final build.

-## Doing a pre-class system test
+## Setting up for CircleCityCon

 The setup that I recommend is as follows: